Skye Kakoschke-Moore: Post-politics career

 Between leaving the Senate and running in the 2019 federal election, Kakoschke-Moore continued as a member of the management committee of NXT's renamed Federal Party - Centre Alliance, and provided governance as a key voting member.
 She also ran a Cancer Council campaign for bowel cancer research in recognition of an ex-Xenophon staffer, Diana Babich, who died in early 2018.
 Kakoschke-Moore took up the role of Special Adviser to the global NGO International Justice Mission at the start of 2018, preparing submissions and giving verbal evidence on behalf of the organisation at Parliamentary inquiries into Australia's Foreign Aid Program and the Modern Slavery Bill 2018.

 Kakoschke-Moore was preselected to lead the Centre Alliance Senate ticket in South Australia for the 2019 Australian federal election, but was unsuccessful in winning a Senate seat.
 Kakoschke-Moore is no longer a member of the Centre Alliance management committee.

+Kakoschke-Moore is currently the CEO of not-for-profit organisation Children and Young People with Disability Australia (CYDA).